-These make wonderfully chewy and crumbly cookies which are easily adaptable, just use whatever ingredients you might have in the storecupboard.
+This recipe makes wonderfully chewy, crumbly, and Christmassy cookies which are easily adaptable - just use whatever ingredients you might have in the store cupboard.
 Feel free to swap out the chocolate and raisins with other dried fruit, nuts or seeds.

 Preheat the oven to 180˚C and line two large baking sheets with parchment paper.